 No deduction is available if the capital expenditure is on plant unless it is on certain fences, dams or other structural improvements.
 Where a levee is constructed primarily and principally for water conservation, it would be a water facility and no deduction would be allowable under these rules.
-Its decline in value would need to be worked out under the rules for water facilities.
-See Water conservation and conveyance facilities on the next page.
+Its decline in value would need to be worked out under the rules for water facilities - see Water conservation and conveyance facilities below.